robertdebock/ansible-collection-roles/roles/update/README.md

 # "yes": Always reboot when packages have changed.
 # "no": Never reboot when packages have changed.
 update_reboot: yes

+# You can exclude certain packages from being updated.
+# Some Ansible modules do not support this option, so this variable works for only:
+# - apt
+# - dnf
+# - yum
+update_excluded_packages: []
 ```

 ## [Requirements](#requirements)